fufuok/utils/xsync/README.md

 v := c.Value()
 ```

-Works better in comparison with a single atomically updated int64 counter in high contention scenarios.
+Works better in comparison with a single atomically updated `int64` counter in high contention scenarios.

 ## Map

 A `Map` is like a concurrent hash table based map.
-It follows the interface of `sync.Map` with a few extensions, like `LoadOrCompute` or `Size` methods.
+It follows the interface of `sync.Map` with a number of valuable extensions like `Compute` or `Size`.

 ```go
 m := xsync.NewMap()